 The goal of an INTJ in communication is brevity—the shortest communication is the best.
 Relationships tend to be very much on their terms, and they are not hugely confrontational.
 The more the INTJ considers you his or her intellectual peer, the better your relationship.
 Living in their own bubble, if you do your job, they are usually amicable.

 The least frequent NT type in management, INTPs are most successful as managers when in an industry like security or inspection.
 They are relentless in finding flaws or spotting something that is wrong.
 INTPs are prone to see the detail that will keep a plan from working or the fatal flaw that could be the deal-breaker.

-Therefore, they can be tough to manage, and though extremely smart, can often get marginalized as "naysayers".
+Therefore, they can be tough to manage.
+Though they're extremely smart, they can often get marginalized as naysayers.

-What INTPs see should be listened to, but if you don't like a boss who make anal retentive an art form, you're in the wrong place working for him or her.
-INTPs are one of the most introspective of all the personality types, and are the type most attuned to their own weaknesses and challenges, and as such are working on themselves every day.
+What INTPs see should be listened to, but if you don't like a boss who makes anal retentive an art form, you're in the wrong place working for him or her.
+INTPs are one of the most introspective of all the personality types, and they are the type most attuned to their own weaknesses and challenges.
+As such, they are working on themselves every day.

 The "NT" Challenge